skjolber/json-log-filter/README.md

     $..myFieldName

+> [!NOTE]
-The filters within this library support using multiple expressions at once.
-Note that path expressions are see through arrays.
+> The filters within this library support using multiple expressions at once.
+Note that path expressions pass through arrays transparently.

 ### Max path matches
 Configure max path matches; so that filtering stops after a number of matches.
 This means the __filter speed can be increased considerably if the number of matches is known to be a fixed number__; and will approach pass-through performance if those matches are in the beginning of the document.